endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 (They were aligned with `hisat2 --threads 24 -x /mnt/cargo/genomes/hisat2/hg38/genome --no-spliced-alignment -k 1 --no-discordant --no-mixed  -U Satrom-chIP-05-Input_TGACCA_L002_R1_001.fastq`)

 Here epic2 finds 291239 significant regions, while SICER finds 291241.
+All except three are the same.

 The three regions unique to SICER are: